Gina Kingsbury

-Gina Kingsbury (born November 26, 1981) is a Canadian former women's professional ice hockey player.
-She graduated from St. Lawrence University with a degree in psychology, and ranks second all-time in scoring among St. Lawrence Skating Saints women's ice hockey players.
+Gina Kingsbury (born November 26, 1981) is a Canadian former professional ice hockey player and current general manager for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).

 Playing career

-Besides hockey, Kingsbury participated in field hockey and softball as a student at The Hotchkiss School in Lakeville, Connecticut.
+Besides hockey, Kingsbury participated in field hockey and softball as a student at the Hotchkiss School in Lakeville, Connecticut.
 Kingsbury participated in the 1995 Canada Winter Games at the age of 13.
 She competed in the Games again four years later.
-In 2004-05, she played for the Montreal Axion with her Olympic teammate Charline Labonté.
+In 2004–05, she played for the Montreal Axion with her Olympic teammate Charline Labonté.

 St. Lawrence

-She attended St. Lawrence University, where she graduated in 2004 with a degree in psychology, and was a key player on the Skating Saints, the University's hockey team.
+She attended St. Lawrence University, where she graduated in 2004 with a degree in psychology, and was a key player with the St. Lawrence Skating Saints women's ice hockey program.
 Kingsbury earned All-America honors at St. Lawrence in her senior season of 2004.
-In addition, she was a two-time All-Conference player at St. Lawrence and remains in the University's top 5 in career points (152) and goals (74).
-In 2003-04, her senior year, she finished seventh in NCAA scoring (26 goals and 31 assists in 33 games).
+In addition, she was a two-time All-Conference player at St. Lawrence and remains in the university's top 5 in career points (152) and goals (74).
+In 2003–04, her senior year, she finished seventh in NCAA scoring (26 goals and 31 assists in 33 games).
 Kingsbury also holds the school record for most points in a game with nine points (4 goals, 5 assists).